kiranvaidhya/kiranvaidhya/README.md

 -->

-<h1 align="center">Hi there👋, I'm Kiran Vaidhya</h1>
+<h1 align="center">Hi there 🌞, I'm Kiran Vaidhya</h1>

 I'm a PhD candidate at a Dutch hospital called **[Radboudumc](https://www.radboudumc.nl)**.
-I work in the **[Diagnostic Image Analysis Group](https://www.diagnijmegen.nl)**, and my research interests revolve around the use of deep learning algorithms for lung cancer screening.
-In the past, I have prototyped and built production-ready deep learning algorithms for wrist x-rays, chest CTs, and abdomen CT analysis.
+I work in the **[Diagnostic Image Analysis Group](https://www.diagnijmegen.nl)**, and my research interests revolve around the use of deep learning algorithms for _medical image analysis_.
+I'm supervised by [**Bram van Ginneken**](https://www.diagnijmegen.nl/people/bram-van-ginneken/), [**Mathias Prokop**](https://www.diagnijmegen.nl/people/mathias-prokop/), and [**Colin Jacobs**](https://www.diagnijmegen.nl/people/colin-jacobs/).

+My PhD thesis is on AI for lung cancer screening.
+As part of my thesis, I develop and validate deep learning algorithms to estimate malignancy risk of lung nodules from chest CT images.
+The results of my first [**publication**](https://pubs.rsna.org/doi/full/10.1148/radiol.2021204433) showed that deep learning algorithms are comparable to expert clinicians at predicting lung cancer risk (which was also covered by the **[Telegraph](https://www.telegraph.co.uk/news/2021/05/18/artificial-intelligence-just-good-picking-lung-cancer-doctors/)** 😊).
+I will be exploring ways to automate lung cancer screening with deep learning algorithms for the next couple of years.

+Before starting by PhD, I worked at **[Predible](https://predible.com)** for three years, and I prototyped and built production-ready deep learning algorithms for wrist x-ray, chest CT, and abdomen CT analysis.

 ## 🔗 Let's Connect!
 <a href="https://twitter.com/kiranvaidhya93" target="_blank"><img alt="Twitter" src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" /></a>